Yes, There is Also a Lesser Kudu

 The majestic greater kudu

-The Greater Kudu (Tragelaphus strepsiceros), a graceful woodland antelope found all over eastern and southern Africa is one of the most majestic animals to shares our particular patch of bush.
+The Greater Kudu (Tragelaphus strepsiceros), a graceful woodland antelope found all over eastern and southern Africa, is one of the most majestic animals to share our particular patch of bush.

 The other species commonly known as kudu– the lesser kudu (Tragelaphus imberbis) – is a forest antelope found in East Africa.
 For a picture of our subject’s forest cousin, scroll to the bottom of this article.

 Warthogs have this nasty habit of chasing away any animal in their way to somewhere, by walking straight at them.
-On this occasion, the one ignoring the warthog advancing, was an old kudu bull well-used to campaigning.
-First, the warthog rushed at him with no effect, while Spot, almost a three-twister, lowered his head, looking irritated at this one tusk warthog.
+Especially ones peacefully lying down resting, while chewing the cud.
+On this occasion, the one ignoring the warthog’s advance, was an old kudu bull well-used to campaigning.
+First, the warthog rushed at him with no effect, while Spot, almost a three-twister, lowered his one horn in his direction, looking irritatingly pestered by this pudgy one tusk warthog.

-In an instant, the warthog shot forward, butting Spot with its head, right on his forehead.
-In a split second, Spot’s horns were down, moving forward directly at the warthog and this photo was taken the moment the warthog jumped backwards.
-Needless to say, it was the warthog boar, which had to take another direction on his way to somewhere.
+The moment Spot began to lift his head and in an instant, the warthog shot forward, butting him with its head, right on the forehead.
+In a split second, Spot’s horns went down, jabbing directly forward at the warthog.
+This photo was taken the moment the warthog jumped backwards.
+Needless to say it was the warthog boar, which had to take another direction on his way to somewhere.

-Due to the recent drought, mighty Spot was unfortunately culled; – we call it trophy-hunted?
+Due to the recent drought, mighty Spot was unfortunately culled; – we call it trophy-hunted through convenience?

 Greater kudus can range from bluish-grey, grey-brown all the way to reddish-brown.
-There are anywhere from four to twelve vertical white stripes along the body and a characteristic white chevron over the nose, under the eyes.
+There are anywhere from four to twelve vertical white stripes along the body and a characteristic white chevron over the nose, directly in line with the bottom of the eyes.

-Adult bulls sport a beard that continues into a large mane running under the throat, another along the top of the neck and sometimes along the abdomen.
+Adult bulls sport a beard that continues into a large mane running under the throat and neck and sometimes along the abdomen, another along the top of the neck, extending to a lessor degree down the back to the top of the tail.
 By adulthood -5 to 6 years – the large, striking horns will reach two and a half twists, and can often have three full turns – called a three-twister.
 Bulls are much larger than the cows, and noisier, using low grunts and clucks to communicate.

 On average, bulls weigh 190–270 kg (420–600 lb), with a maximum of 315 kg (694 lb), and stand up to 160 cm (63 in) tall at the shoulder.